solbach/6-dof-composition/README.md

 	* function to apply a 3D transformation matrix
 * Simple Simulator
 * Written in Matlab (should also work with Octave)
+* More information can be taken from COMPOSITION.m